 - Place the flour, salt, sugar, 2 tablespoons ice-cold water and butter in a food processor and mix until everything becomes crumbly.
 Empty the food processor on the table and knead the crumbs very quickly.
 If necessary add another tablespoon ice-cold water.
 Form a ball, wrap in plastic foil and place in the fridge for half an hour.

-- In the meanwhile preheat your oven at 200 degrees Celsius/400 degrees Fahrenheit.
+- Meanwhile, preheat your oven at 200 degrees Celsius/400 degrees Fahrenheit.

-- Roll out the dough and cut 6 circles big enough to fill the tartlets forms, edges included, place in the forms.
+- Roll out the dough and cut circles large enough to fill the tartlets forms, edges included, place in the forms.
 Pierce the dough all over with a fork.

-- Cut 6 pieces of parchment paper a little bit larger than the forms.
+- Cut pieces of parchment paper a little bit larger than the forms.
 Place over the dough and fill in an even layer of dried beans.
 Bake for about 20 minutes.
+Remove the beans and the parchment paper.
 The edges should be golden brown, the bottom should be cooked through but not become too tough (it will still have a light color).
-If you feel that the bottom is undercooked you can remove the beans and parchment paper and then bake the tartlets for another 3 to 5 minutes.
-Don't exaggerate, otherwise, they will harden too much.
+If you feel that the bottom is undercooked, remove the beans and parchment paper and then bake the tartlets for another 3 to 5 minutes until very lightly golden.

 - You can garnish with whipped cream and tiny mint leaves if you like.

 I used 6 tart shell of 9 cm/ 3.5 inch and 2 of 12 cm/ 5 inches.